dashingsoft/pyarmor-webui/README.rst

-PyArmor WebUI
+pyarmor-webui
 =============

-PyArmor WebUI is a web-ui for pyarmor.
+pyarmor-webui is a web-ui for pyarmor.
 It's a tool to obfuscate python scripts, bind obfuscated scripts to fixed machine or expire obfuscated scripts.